Where you must wear a face mask

 - residential care for older people and people with disabilities

-- other health services such as optometrists and physiotherapists.
+- other health services such as optometrists, physiotherapists, or chiropractors.

 You do not need to wear a face mask if: